Healthy On-The-Go Baby Food

 3. Dried fruit.
 Raisins used to be considered a choking hazard for babies, but more recent research shows this is not the case.
 Yay!
 Raisins are easy to carry around, and little ones love ’em.
 You can also try chopping dates, prunes, or dried figs. Just avoid any dried fruit with sugar added (like craisins) or anything too chewy (like dried mango).
 Dried fruit is best for older babies/toddlers- the texture can be difficult for babies 6-10 months.

-4. Little Nut Peanut Squeeze Packs.
-These little peanut butter squeeze packs have coconut milk and fruit added.
+4. MeWe Peanut Squeeze Packs.
+These little peanut butter squeeze packs have coconut oil and fruit added.
 It helps make the texture less sticky so they can eat it right from the pack, you can squeeze it out onto a spoon, mix it into oatmeal, or spread it on a banana.
 Very versatile.

 5. Coconut oil packets.
 This is another easy fat source.
 Though healthy fats are essential for babies, it can be hard to get fats on-the-go for them.
 Trader Joe’s sells them.
 Or find them on Amazon here or here.
 My favorite way to use these: spread the oil on freeze-dried fruit, like an apple slice.
 This boosts the calories of the snack, since freeze-dried fruit isn’t very high in calories.
 You can also stir it into oatmeal.